 Index Learning Program actively engages with and reflects upon the role of learning within contemporary art today.
 Using the questions, premises, contradictions of contemporary art and artists as a starting point, the program focuses on developing curiosity, dialogue and meaningful exchange, with reflective and open-ended outcomes.

-Index’ major learning initiative is Index Residents.
+Index’ major learning initiative from 2016-2018 is Index Residents.
 Functioning as an open-ended platform for collaboration and dialogue, over 150 students from across Stockholm and Uppsala take up residency within Index for a one year period.
 This residency takes a long-term approach, allowing topics to evolve and develop in relation to the interests of the participants.
 Over the year, these groups of young people are supported to; reclaim the city centre, democratise art and to participate in art making.
 The Residents participate in workshops plus specialised visits to artists studios, art schools, film screenings and the like, providing a platform for young people to meet art and artists face to face.

 Residents’ blog here.